 Did you know that a Bow-tie Analysis can be used in risk management to visually depict the causes of a risk event and the consequences of it on a business?
 It even allows you to visualise how controls can be leveraged to manage a risk event.
 Through this blog, we'll be exploring the importance of a Bow-tie Analysis for risk management and how you can use Camms.Risk to develop one.

 There can be multiple causes and multiple consequences linked to a risk event, with each having varying degrees of effectiveness.
 Controls for causes are typically ‘preventative’ and controls for consequences are typically ‘corrective’.
-There is another group of controls called ‘detective’ which are typically used for rapid detection and response in relation to a risk event; for example: a smoke detector.
+Then there is another group of controls called ‘detective’ which are typically used for rapid detection and response in relation to a risk event; for example: a smoke detector.
 Let’s see how a Bow-tie Analysis ties everything together.

 Depicted below is an example of a potential risk event, as well as the causes, consequences and controls linked to it.
 The risk event in the example is the loss of key personnel, which can have a negative impact on an organisation.

 The primary causes that lead to this specific risk event are shown on the left, while the consequences of the event on the business are shown on the right.
 Examples of preventative controls and corrective controls are aligned with the relevant cause or consequence.

 Head to our webinar on How to do a Bow-tie Analysis within Camms.Risk to discover how the diagram shown below will appear within Camms.Risk.